 This one day conference combines discussion panels of Australia's leading publishers, each with expert advice on Children's Picture Books, Chapter and Middle Grade Fiction, Illustration and Young Adult Novels.
 There is also the opportunity to book a fifteen minute one-on-one assessment with a publisher of your choice (based on availability), including a "publisher check-list feedback form" on your manuscript.
 Or book yourself into one of our professional development workshops that will build and enhance your creative career.

-What are the workshops?
+What are the Masterclasses?

-Does it cost to attend the workshops?
+Does it cost to attend the Masterclasses?

 Do you need a complete manuscript to attend the conference?